 Let's say you have two Excel workbooks, or maybe two versions of the same workbook, that you want to compare.
 Or maybe you want to find potential problems, like manually-entered (instead of calculated) totals, or broken formulas.
-If you have Microsoft Office Professional Plus 2013, you can use Microsoft Spreadsheet Compare to run a report on the differences and problems it finds.
+You can use Microsoft Spreadsheet Compare to run a report on the differences and problems it finds.

-Important: Spreadsheet Compare is only available with Office Professional Plus 2013 or Microsoft 365 Apps for enterprise.
+Important: Spreadsheet Compare is only available with Office Professional Plus 2013, Office Professional Plus 2016, Office Professional Plus 2019, or Microsoft 365 Apps for enterprise.

 Open Spreadsheet Compare

-In Windows 8 On the Start screen, click Spreadsheet Compare.
-If you do not see a Spreadsheet Compare tile, begin typing the words Spreadsheet Compare, and then select its tile.
+On the Start screen, click Spreadsheet Compare.
+If you do not see a Spreadsheet Compare option, begin typing the words Spreadsheet Compare, and then select its option.

 In addition to Spreadsheet Compare, you'll also find the companion program for Access – Microsoft Database Compare.
-It also requires Office Professional Plus 2013.
-(In Windows 8, type Database Compare to find it.)
+It also requires Office Professional Plus versions or Microsoft 365 Apps for enterprise.